 Surrey Propco, LLC

-The Surrey Hotel is an existing 16-story building constructed in 1926 by Schwartz & Gross.
-Located on East 76th Street just west of Madison Avenue within the Upper East Side Historic District, the original hotel was the home to many of New York City’s eccentric public figures and other famous personalities that needed discreet services to retreat from the public and maintain a low profile.
+The Surrey Hotel is a 16-story building designed by Schwartz & Gross and completed in 1926.
+Located on East 76th Street just west of Madison Avenue within the Upper East Side Historic District, the hotel long served as a discreet refuge for New York City’s notable and unconventional public figures seeking privacy from public life.

-BKSK is leading the renovation/rebranding of the Surrey after conducting a feasibility study that explored expansion options incorporating an adjacent historic townhouse.
-The study revealed issues and opportunities involved in merging the townhouse property into the adjacent rebranded hospitality project.
+BKSK led the comprehensive renovation and rebranding of the Surrey following a feasibility study that evaluated expansion strategies, including the integration of an adjacent historic townhouse.
+The study clarified both the constraints and opportunities involved in unifying the townhouse with the reimagined hospitality program.